AVAuco/proxemicsnet/README.md

     <img src="img/Proxemics-Net.png" alt="Our Proxemics-Net model" width="700">
 </p>
 <p align="center">
-    <sub><strong>Figure 2: Our Proxemics-Net model.</strong> It consists of the individual branches of each person (`p0_branch` and `p1_branch`) (blue) and the `pair branch` (red) as input.
+    <sub><strong>Figure 2: Our Proxemics-Net model.</strong> It consists of the individual branches of each person ('p0_branch' and 'p1_branch') (blue) and the 'pair branch' (red) as input.
 All branches consist of the same type of backbone (ConvNeXt or ViT).
 The outputs of these 3 branches are merged in a concatenation layer and passed through a fully connected layer that predicts the proxemic classes of the input samples.</sub>
 </p>